Media Key Block: How it works

 The reproduction device contains its own keys, unique for each model, called Device Keys.
 These keys are conceded by the AACS LA.
-In the moment of the reproduction, one of these keys will decrypt the MKB contained on the disc, and as a result of this process, we obtain the Media key.
+In the moment of the reproduction, one of these keys will decrypt the MKB contained on the disc, and as a result of this process, the Media Key is obtained.

-The Media key is combined with the VID (Volume ID) and as a result we obtain the Volume Unique Key ($K_{vu}$).
-With the $K_{vu}$, we are able to decrypt the Encrypted Title Key and obtain the Title key that finally allows to decrypt the content of the disc and view it.
+The Media Key is combined with the VID (Volume ID) and as a result the Volume Unique Key ($K_{vu}$) is obtained.
+With the $K_{vu}$, the Encrypted Title Key is able to be decrypted and the Title Key is retrieved, which allows the decryption of the content of the disc.

 This way the system can prevent contents from being viewed on devices that have not been authorized.
-Therefore, the system allows updating the MKB in the future release of the content in order to revoke the compromised devices that are unauthorized to view the content.
+Therefore, the system allows updating the MKB in future releases of the content in order to revoke compromised devices.